Forest River (company): History

-Forest River, Inc., (Forest River) was founded in 1996 by Peter Liegl and the company just recently celebrated its 20th anniversary.

-After Purchasing Certain assets of Cobra Industries in January 1996 where CEO Peter Liegl served from 1985 to 1993.
+Forest River, Inc. was founded in 1996 by Peter Liegl after purchasing certain assets of Cobra Industries, where CEO Peter Liegl worked from 1985 to 1993.

-The company started by manufacturing tentcampers, travel trailers, fifth wheels, and park models under the following model lines: Salem, Sierra, Sandpiper, Wildwood, Rockwood, Flagstaff, Summit, and Quailridge.
+The company started by manufacturing tent campers, travel trailers, fifth wheels, and park models under the model lines Salem, Sierra, Sandpiper, Wildwood, Rockwood, Flagstaff, Summit, and Quailridge.
 Later that same year, they began producing cargo utility trailers as Cargo Mate.

-Forest River has grown through growth and acquisitions.

-In 1997, Forest River established a second cargo trailer line in 1997 called Continental Cargo.

 In 1998, Forest River Launched Forest River Marine and began producing pontoon boats.
-That same year the company purchased certain assets of Firan Motorhomes to begin manufacturing Class A Motorhomes.
+That same year the company purchased certain assets of Firan Motorhomes to begin manufacturing class A motorhomes.

-In 2000, Forest River acquired US Cargo, another manufacturer of utility trailers.

-In 2001, Forest River entered the bus business through the acquisitions of Starcraft Bus and Glaval Bus.
+In 2001, Forest River acquired Starcraft Bus and Glaval Bus.

-In 2002, Rockport Commercial Vehicles, a brand of commercial vehicles and cargo trucks, was launched.
-That same year, the company acquired Vanguard Industries and the assets of Palomino.

-With its rapidly expanding business, Forest River moved its corporate office out of the original building in Goshen, Indiana, to its current location in Elkhart, Indiana.
-Each new acquisition and launch led to expansions in manufacturing and production facilities.

-In 2005, Forest River, Inc., was acquired by Warren Buffett and Berkshire Hathaway, Inc. In the same year, a new luxury coach brand, Elkhart Coach was launched.
+In 2005, Forest River, Inc., was acquired by Berkshire Hathaway.
+As the Wall Street Columnist Ben Cohen noted:

+"Liegl came to him (Warren Buffett) with a price in mind: $800 million.
+So he did some basic diligence.
+The next day, Buffett made an offer.
+The next week, Liegl came to Omaha.
+They met for 20 minutes and shook hands on a deal."

 Forest River continued to expand with the acquisition of Rance Aluminum Fabrication and Priority One Financial Services in 2007.

-The following year, the company acquired assets of Coachmen RV, a subsidiary of Coachmen Industries.
-Coachmen provides a broad breadth of product makes, ranging from rear diesel motorhomes, gas class A motorhomes, class C motorhomes, travel trailers, fifth wheels, tent campers and sport utility trailers and have been on North American roads dating back to 1964.
+The following year, the company acquired assets of Coachmen RV, a subsidiary of Coachmen Industries and a manufacturer of class A motorhomes, class C motorhomes, travel trailers, fifth wheels, tent campers and sport utility trailers.

-Prime Time Manufacturing, which builds towable recreational vehicles, was established in 2009 followed by the revival of the Shasta product line in 2010, one of the intellectual properties of the Coachmen asset acquisition.

-In 2011, Forest River acquired Dynamax Corporation, which builds Luxury motorhomes (Super Class C and Class C).
+In 2011, Forest River acquired Dynamax Corporation, which builds motorhomes (class C and super class C).

-In 2014, the company expanded further with the addition of production facilities in Silverton, Oregon, Hemet, California, and White Pigeon, Michigan.
+In 2014, the company expanded with production facilities in Silverton, Oregon, Hemet, California, and White Pigeon, Michigan.
 That same year, the company acquired StarTrans Bus.

-In 2016, Forest River Marine added the Trifecta Pontoon line.

 In January 2017, Forest River launched its new line of luxury buses, Berkshire Coach.
 In June of the same year, Battisti Customs was acquired.

-In May 2020, Forest River acquired the following REV Group shuttle bus brands: Champion, Federal Coach, World Trans, Krystal Coach, ElDorado, and Goshen Coach.
+In May 2020, Forest River acquired the REV Group shuttle bus brands Champion, Federal Coach, World Trans, Krystal Coach, ElDorado, and Goshen Coach.
+In 2020, they closed the Federal Coach, Goshen Coach, Krystal Coach, and World Trans brands soon after acquisition.